 It’s then up to the Connectees to follow up with Connectors and begin to develop their professional networks

 While we encourage Connectors to build relationships beyond the first meeting, this is not a mentoring program.
 The goal of the Connector Program is to create networking opportunities.
-If you are interested in mentoring opportunities please visit The Career Mentorship website
+If you are interested in mentoring opportunities, please visit the Career Mentorship web page.

 Benefits of being a Connector